 Features (functionalities, stories, …)

 Features exist to serve the needs that have been identified.
 You create a particular feature (solution, functionality, story).
-It’s essential to have the outcome first defined and think about possible features.
+It’s essential to define the outcome first and think about possible features.

-It is essential to know something about the customer, the end-user you’re creating the product for.
+It is essential to know something about the customer, the end-user for whom you’re creating the product.
 Personas are a well-known technique to make the end-user visible.

 The clue is to approach the creation and validation of personas the lean way: personas are not the output of great research upfront but are created and evolve as the product evolves.
-Personas created with lots of work upfront and not updated afterwards are essentially throw-away personas: they become useless as soon as they are outdated, and concern a source of waste.
+Personas made with lots of work upfront and not updated afterward are essentially throw-away personas: they become useless as soon as they are outdated and are a source of waste.

-We prefer to create “ad-hoc” or “proto”-personas: these represent the best guess of who is using the product and why.
-A proto-persona contains the information (demographics, behaviours and needs) of a specific type or segment of end-user relevant to the product being designed.
+We prefer to create “ad-hoc” or “proto“-personas representing the best guess of who uses the product and why.
+A proto-persona contains the information (demographics, behaviors, and needs) of a specific type or segment of end-user relevant to the product being designed.